Montana-Media-Arts/440-interactive-performance/Projects/Project_2/readme.md

         - can the computer agents move?
     - can the human agent track projections?
     - can the human agent track sound?
+- What are abstract representations of tracking?
+- How do agents "track & follow" in the wild?

 ## Following